Catalina Sea Camp Adventure

 Youth 11-17, get ready for the adventure of a lifetime!
-Los Angeles Maritime Institute’s summer camp aboard Tall Ships is an exciting 5-day voyage to Catalina Island.
+Los Angeles Maritime Institute’s Tallship Summer Camp is an exciting 5-day voyage to Catalina Island.
 Spend the summer on the beautiful Southern California coast in a way that most people never experience.
 While at sea and on the island, we will explore topics in marine biology, maritime history, island ecology and have some fun with traditional Maritime arts!
 This is one of the most memorable summer camps in Southern California!

 No sailing experience necessary… we will provide that!
 Learn the ropes of sailing a large vessel as you challenge yourself with exciting new opportunities: leaving the dock, setting and adjusting sails, keeping a ship on course, setting the anchor, and living aboard a ship for a week.
-We encourage our campers to become part of the crew as we set sail to and from Catalina Island.
+We encourage our campers to become part of the crew as we set sail to and from Two Harbors, Catalina Island.
 Make new friends, eat great food, listen to the sound of the sea, and gaze at the stars at night.
 Then hit the island for some unforgettable fun!
 Beautiful and scenic hikes on the island, warm sandy beaches with the cool ocean water nearby, and picnics in just the right spot await the kids off the boat.

 Our camps are offered aboard all of our vessels: the twin brigantines Irving Johnson and Exy Johnson, and the 140′ schooner American Pride.
 Each camper sleeps onboard at night in their own bunk.
 During the day we do activities on the boat, on the island, and everywhere in-between.
 Camp trips depart from Long Beach and San Pedro, California and visit one or more harbors off the coast of Catalina depending on weather and sea conditions.

 DATES and PRICES